The Housework Standards Challenge (Part Two)

-The first and most important principle for establishing household standards is to focus on output and impact.
+The first and most important principle for establishing housework standards is to focus on output and impact.
 How somebody does something doesn’t matter as long as it doesn’t impact anyone but them.
 Don’t let it stress you if your partner faffs about for hours on end to wash the dishes.
 Just block it out, and focus on whether you have clean, dry dishes when you need them.
 Output in this case: clean, dry dishes.
 Impact: other members of the household can use them for meals and snacks without having to wash up first.

 Why Reminders Are A Problem

-Perhaps the most important thing to agree is what complete means – or the ‘definition of done’ for housework.
+Perhaps the most important thing to agree is what complete means – or the ‘definition of done’ standard for housework.
 A common issue couples encounter is one partner having to remind the other to do something.
 This can become a major source of mental load, stress and in some cases conflict.
 For example, taking responsibility for grocery shopping shouldn’t just mean the actual execution of the task.
 It also means thinking about when it needs to be done, keeping track of what’s needed to get it done correctly, and actually doing it.
 In the case of grocery shopping, your definition of done will probably also include unpacking the groceries and putting everything away.
 If you’re responsible for the weekly grocery order, that includes responsibility for remembering to do it without needing to be reminded.